Equivariant Trees and Partition Complexes: Introduction

-as partitions of the set $\mathbf 4$.
-Thinking of this poset as a category allows us to take its classifying space and obtain a topological space.
+Thinking of this poset as a category allows us to take its classifying space and get a topological space.
 If we include all partitions, this space is contractible, since the discrete partition consisting of singleton sets is an initial object, and the indiscrete partition consisting of the whole set is a terminal object.
 Discarding these two partitions results in a poset $\mathcal P(\mathbf n)$; its classifying space $|\mathcal P(\mathbf n)|$ is called a \emph{partition complex}.

 This space is of interest in a wide variety of mathematical applications, ranging from combinatorics to algebra to topology.
 For instance, it has been used to study the Goodwillie derivatives of the identity functor \cite{aronemah}, \cite{ching}; its homology is intimately related to Lie (super)algebras \cite{wachs}, \cite{hanlonwachs}, \cite{barcelo}, \cite{robinson:2004}; it plays a central role in the study of bar constructions for operads \cite{ching}, \cite{fresse}; and it has applications in pure combinatorics \cite[\S 7]{Stanley}.